jasonmw324/Bridge-Condition-Classification/README.md

 The python code for the analysis can be found [here](Bridge_Condition_Classification_Code.ipynb)

+---

-## Dataset Overview
+## **Dataset Overview**
-This analysis uses real-world data from the [National Bridge Inventory (NBI)](https://www.fhwa.dot.gov/bridge/nbi.cfm), including information collected on 14987 Georgia bridges in 2021.
+This analysis uses real-world data from the [National Bridge Inventory (NBI)](https://www.fhwa.dot.gov/bridge/nbi.cfm), including information collected on 14,987 Georgia bridges in 2021.

 The original dataset contained hundreds of variables, many of which were identifiers or not directly related to bridge condition.
 It should be noted that `age` and `reconstructed` were derived through feature engineering.
 The final set of variables used in the analysis includes:

 - `adt` – Average daily traffic
 - `structure_len_mt` – Total bridge length in meters